RU09342/lab-3-interrupts-and-timers-Veronicaw1013/Button Based Delay/README.md

         }

-When the button is released, CCR0 is set to the value that timer A1 counted to, thus setting a new value where the interrupt willl occur, and the LED will toggle.
+When the button is released, CCR0 is set to the value that timer A1 counted to, thus setting a new value where the timer A0 interrupt will occur, and the LED will toggle.
 The second LED is also turned off to show that the interrupt flag is no longer set.
 The interrupt is then set back to the falling edge, timer A1 and the interrupt flag are cleared in order to be ready for the next button press.

 else                // if button is depressed...